Amitkumar-21/RAG_API/readme.md

-# Panscience RAG API
+# RAG Pipeline

 ## Overview

-Panscience RAG API is a Retrieval-Augmented Generation (RAG) backend system built using FastAPI, Gemini API, and ChromaDB.
+RAG Pipeline is a Retrieval-Augmented Generation (RAG) backend system built using FastAPI, Gemini API, and ChromaDB.

 The application allows users to: